SixLabors/ImageSharp/README.md

 git config --system core.longpaths true
 ```

+This repository uses [Git Large File Storage](https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage).
+Please follow the linked instructions to ensure you have it set up in your environment.

-This repository contains [git submodules](https://blog.github.com/2016-02-01-working-with-submodules/).
+This repository contains [Git Submodules](https://blog.github.com/2016-02-01-working-with-submodules/).
 To add the submodules to the project, navigate to the repository root and type:

 ``` bash
 git submodule update --init --recursive